What is digital transformation?

 For example, SaaS and cloud-based startups have all but eliminated the need for hardware storage.
 Uber and Lyft have forced public transportation services to up their personalized, on-demand game to compete and cater to customer demands.
 In some places, Amazon offers doorstep-delivery-by-drone—all with a click of a button.
 Artificially intelligent chatbots have also transformed the customer service industry and the way we interact with brands online.

-These examples show the power of digital transformation to transform the world around us and how companies are shifting in response to current markets and demands.
+These examples show the power of digital transformation to change the world around us and how companies are shifting in response to current markets and demands.
 Beyond keeping pace with the competition, however, there are many reasons to embrace digital transformation:

 • To enhance the customer experience